MLutfor/nosql-challenge/README.md

 The following challenge uses Jupyter notebook to set up the database in part 1 and update the database in part 2.
 Then an Exploratory Analysis in part 3.

+In the "NoSQL" folder it contains the jupyter notebook setup and analysis for the database.
+In the "Resources" folder it contains the establishments JSON Source File for this research.